Info e Contatti

 After his retirement (2005), Santangelo always remained with his heart tied to the Archconfraternity, taking an interest in his activities and continuing to cultivate relationships with many brothers.

 Ing.
-Antonio Mazzacca
+Antonio Manzacca

 Canna (Cs), 1949 – Rome, 2019